dfinity/interface-spec/spec/_attachments/interface-spec-changelog.md

 ## Changelog {#changelog}

 ### ∞ (unreleased)
+* Fix: allow inter-canister calls (requests) to be spontaneously rejected in the abstract spec.
 * Wrap chunk hash for install chunked code in a record and rename `storage_canister` to `store_canister`.
 * Update subnet read state request conditions on requested paths.